visionof2030-pixel/SG3-1_6-review-/README.md

                     ],
                     correctAnswer: 1,
                     explanation: {
-                        correct: "صحيح!
-'I used to walk to school every day.' هي الجملة الصحيحة.",
+                        correct: "Correct!
+'I used to walk to school every day.' is the correct sentence.",
-                        wrong: "خطأ.
-Used to + base verb للتعبير عن العادات في الماضي التي توقفت الآن.",
+                        wrong: "Wrong.
+Used to + base verb to express past habits that have stopped now.",
-                        grammar: "Used to: Subject + used to + base verb (للعادات في الماضي)",
+                        grammar: "Used to: Subject + used to + base verb (for past habits)",
-                        example: "مثال: I used to play football when I was young.
+                        example: "Example: I used to play football when I was young.
 She used to live in London."
                     }
                 },
                 {